Geothermal Stocks List

 Pertamina Geothermal Energy

-PT Pertamina Geothermal Energy Tbk (PGE) is Indonesia's largest geothermal energy company and a majority-owned subsidiary of state oil major Pertamina, listed on the Indonesia Stock Exchange following its February 2023 IPO.
-The company directly operates five geothermal working areas across Sumatra, Java, and Sulawesi – Kamojang (235 MW), Ulubelu (220 MW), Lahendong (120 MW), Lumut Balai (110 MW, with Unit 2 commissioning June 2025), and Karaha (30 MW) – with own-operation installed capacity of approximately 727 MW and record production of 5,095 GWh in 2025.
-PGE also holds Joint Operation Contract arrangements covering an additional ~1,205 MW across the Sarulla, Wayang Windu, Gunung Salak, and Darajat complexes, with total managed capacity of approximately 1,932 MW.
-Around its 2023 IPO, PGE highlighted a roughly 82% share of Indonesia's installed geothermal capacity once its joint-operation contracts were counted; more recent PGE materials describe its working areas as accounting for approximately 70% of Indonesia's total installed geothermal capacity.
-The share it operates directly is considerably smaller, at 727 MW of own-operation capacity within the ~1,932 MW it manages in total today.
-Indonesia holds the world's largest theoretical geothermal resource potential.
-Revenue is secured through long-term US dollar-denominated Steam Sales Contracts and Power Purchase Agreements with state utility PLN, underpinning consistently high EBITDA margins characteristic of contracted geothermal generation.
-The company targets approximately 1 GW of own-operation capacity by 2028 and 1.8 GW by 2034, backed by the Hululais 110 MW and Lumut Balai Units 3 & 4 projects in active development. $2.31B
+PT Pertamina Geothermal Energy Tbk (PGE) is Indonesia's largest geothermal operator by managed capacity and a majority-owned subsidiary of state energy company Pertamina.
+PGE has traded on the Indonesia Stock Exchange since its February 2023 IPO.
+PGE directly operates five geothermal working areas across Sumatra, Java and Sulawesi: Kamojang (235 MW), Ulubelu (220 MW), Lahendong (120 MW), Lumut Balai (110 MW, including Unit 2 commissioned in June 2025) and Karaha (30 MW).
+PGE reported approximately 727 MW of own-operation capacity and record production of 5,095 GWh in 2025.
+Its Joint Operation Contracts cover approximately 1,205 MW at the Sarulla, Wayang Windu, Gunung Salak and Darajat complexes, bringing total managed capacity to approximately 1,932 MW.
+Around its 2023 IPO, PGE said its own operations and Joint Operation Contracts represented roughly 82% of Indonesia's installed geothermal capacity.
+More recent PGE materials, current as of August 2026, put the share associated with its working areas at approximately 70%.
+PGE directly operates 727 MW of the approximately 1,932 MW it reports as total managed capacity.
+Indonesia has one of the world's largest geothermal resource bases, only a small share of which has been developed.
+PGE earns revenue under long-term, US dollar-denominated Steam Sales Contracts and Power Purchase Agreements with state utility PLN.
+Steam Sales Contracts pay for steam supplied to plants operated by others; Power Purchase Agreements pay for electricity PGE generates itself.
+PGE targets approximately 1 GW of own-operation capacity by 2028 and has set a longer-term goal of 1.8 GW.
+Its development projects include the 110 MW Hululais project and Lumut Balai Units 3 and 4. $2.5B

 Developer / IPP